 We do not allow any vehicles on the actual premises, except for a few Firefly utility vehicles.
 Even Firefly staff members park in the general lots.
 Of course, if someone has a disability, we will allow temporary vehicles and will also arrange utility-vehicle rides around the grounds if needed.

 If you need to recharge a wheelchair battery, we have limited electric outlets available when the food trucks aren’t using them (generally overnight).
 Please check with the site manager.

 What about bathrooms and showers?

-Are there hotels, motels and bed-and-breakfasts in the area?
+Are there hotels, motels, and bed-and-breakfasts in the area?

 What if it rains?

 There is no such thing as bad weather, just unprepared people.
 Firefly Gathering is held rain or shine.
-There is no provision for a rain date, and no refunds given on account of inclement weather.
+There is no provision for a rain date, and no refunds are given on account of inclement weather.